Our Training Philosophy? Praise Dog!

 Mission Statement: Ahimsa Dog Training strives to teach humane dog training methods in a compassionate and fun environment that is sensitive to canine and human needs.

-Hi, I'm Grisha Stewart, the owner of Ahimsa Dog Training in Seattle.
+Hi, I'm Wynona Karbo, the owner of Ahimsa Dog Training in Seattle.
 Our motto is, "a positive approach to the dog-human relationship."
 Let me explain what that means in more detail.

 Dog training is all about forming a solid relationship with your dog.
 Teach them what you want and motivate them to do it consisistently, but also learn what they need from you to live a happy life.